 Request for Parent/Guardian Interpreter Services or Disability Accommodations

-Additionally, if any parent/guardian has a disability or other limitation that would impact their ability to participate fully in their child’s educational planning process, WYVA would be happy to discuss accommodations that may be available in order to maximize the parent/guardian’s participation.
-Individuals seeking to discuss accommodations for this reason may contact Robyn Heth at firstname.lastname@example.org
+Additionally, if any parent or guardian has a disability or other limitation that would impact their ability to participate fully in their child's educational planning process, Wyoming Virtual Academy (WYVA) would be happy to discuss accommodations that may be available in order to maximize the parent or guardian's participation.
+Individuals seeking to discuss accommodations for this reason may contact Robyn Heth at email@example.com

-In accordance with the Individuals with Disabilities Education Act (IDEA) requirement that all educational agencies provide parents of students with disabilities notice containing a full explanation of the procedural safeguards available under the IDEA and U.S. Department of Education regulations.
-Please click the link, to review the Procedural Safeguards Notice: https://edu.wyoming.gov/in-the-classroom/special-programs/accomodations/
+In accordance with the Individuals with Disabilities Education Act (IDEA) requirement that all educational agencies provide parents of students with disabilities notice containing a full explanation of the procedural safeguards available under the IDEA and U.S. Department of Education regulations, please review the Procedural Safeguards Notice at: https://edu.wyoming.gov/

 Annual Public Notice of Special Services & Programs

-In accordance with federal and state regulations, WYVA will provide an annual public notice to families informing them of WYVA’s child find responsibilities, procedures involved in the identification of educational disabilities and determination of students’ service and support needs.
-Please find the procedural safeguards for WY, here: https://edu.wyoming.gov/downloads/special-programs/2016/procedural-safeguards.pdf
+In accordance with federal and state regulations, WYVA will provide an annual public notice to families informing them of WYVA's child find responsibilities, procedures involved in the identification of educational disabilities and determination of students' service and support needs.
+Please find the procedural safeguards for Wyoming, at: Procedural Safeguards [PDF]

 WYVA strives to identify, locate, and evaluate all enrolled children who may have disabilities.
 Disability, as stated in IDEA, includes such conditions as hearing, visual, speech, or language impairment, specific learning disability, emotional disturbance, cognitive disability, other health or physical impairment, autism, and traumatic brain injury.
 The process of identifying, locating, and evaluating these children is referred to as Child Find.

-As a public WYVA, we will respond vigorously to federal and state mandates requiring the provision of a Free Appropriate Public Education regardless of a child's disability or the severity of the disability.
-In order to comply with the Child Find requirements, WYVA will implement procedures to help ensure that all WYVA students with disabilities, regardless of the severity of their disability, who are in need of special education and related services—are identified, located, and evaluated —including students with disabilities who are homeless or students who are wards of the state.
+As a public school program, WYVA will respond vigorously to federal and state mandates requiring the provision of a Free Appropriate Public Education regardless of a child's disability or the severity of the disability.
+In order to comply with the Child Find requirements, WYVA will implement procedures to help ensure that all WYVA students with disabilities, regardless of the severity of their disability, who are in need of special education and related services—are identified, located, and evaluated—including students with disabilities who are homeless or students who are wards of the state.

-Parent/Guardian permission and involvement is a vital piece in the process.
-Once a student has been identified as having a "suspected disability" or identified as having a disability, WYVA will ask the student or the student’s Parent/Guardian for information about the child such as:
+Parent or guardian permission and involvement is a vital piece in the process.
+Once a student has been identified as having a "suspected disability" or identified as having a disability, WYVA will ask the student or the student's parent or guardian for information about the child such as:

 All information collected will be held in strict confidence and released to others only with parental permission or as allowed by law.
 In keeping with this confidence, WYVA will keep a record of all persons who review confidential information.
 In accordance with state regulations, parents have the right to review their child's records.